lwmqn/shepherd/README.md

 <a name="API_writeAttrsReq"></a>
 ### qnode.writeAttrsReq(path, attrs[, callback])
-Configure the parameters of the report settings upon a Resource, an Object Instance, or an Object.
+Configure the report settings of a Resource, an Object Instance, or an Object.
 This method can also used to cancel the observation by assgin the `cancel` property to `true` within `attrs` object.

 **Note**: This API won't start the report of notifications, call observe() method if you want to turn on reporting.